Developer Guide

 Startup

-5. If files have already been created, ItemList and ShoppingList is updated based on the info obtained.
+is updated based on the info obtained. -

 Execution

-2. Command.execute() is called to execute the command.
+is called to execute the command. - The

-3. The Command takes control of the Ui, ItemList, and ShoppingList to achieve the intended outcome the user requires.
+to achieve the intended outcome the user requires. - The

 Shutdown

-1. When the Ui receives an input starting with a standalone word exit, Parser extracts an ExitCommand.
+receives an input starting with a standalone wordexit

-2. This ExitCommand prints a message to let the user know Fridget is shutting down.
+prints a message to let the user know Fridget is shutting down. - The

 Implementations